Shinkrbs/obsidian_notes/001 - Web Development/0014 HTML and CSS.md

 <a href = "somelink.com" target = "-blank" rel = "noopener noreferrer">Click This</a>
 ```

+**NOTE: noopener and noreferrer are added for security reasons and is always recommended that the two are always paired.**

 ---
 # Absolute and Relative Links in HTML

 Tags: #AbsoluteLinks #RelativeLinks #Links

 Generally, there are two links used in a website, Absolute and Relative links.

+**Absolute Links:** links to pages on other websites on the internet.
+A typical absolute link will be made up of the following parts: **scheme://domain/path**.

+**Relative Links:** Links to other pages within own website.
+It does not include the domain name, since it is another page on the same site.
+It only includes the file path to the other page, relative to the page the link being created on.